 Metropolitan areas must address such enduring issues as poverty, homelessness, affordable housing, transportation, pollution, education, water and food security, health, crime, safety, recreation, zoning, segregation, ethno-racial tensions, and economic development.
 Each city must do so with recognition of its place in the wider regional, national, and global contexts.
 The urban studies immersion helps students identify and analyze such fundamental issues and allows them to explore and assess various ways policy-makers respond to those issues.

 This course examines immigration to the U.S. within the context of globalization.
 We examine the push- and pull-factors that generate immigration, and changing immigration policies and debates.
 We consider how changes in the American workplace have stimulated the demand for foreign workers in a wide range of occupations, from software engineer to migrant farmworker and nanny.
 We review the cultural and emotional challenges of adapting within the American cultural landscape, transnationalism and connections with the homeland, the experiences of refugees, and how immigration has changed since 9/11.
 Special attention is given to immigration from Latin America, the largest sending region.
 Lecture 3 (Fall or Spring).

 This course examines the impact of global dynamics on cities from the early 20th century to the present.
 By tracing urban formations from metropolis to global city, emphasis will be placed on the making of identities, communities, and citizens in the architectural spaces, cultural places, ethnic zones, and media traces of urban life in the context of globalization.
 Lecture 3 (Fall or Spring).

 Urban economics is the application of economic analysis to spatial relationships in densely populated (urban) areas.
 The course develops economic models that explain the existence and growth of cities; the location behavior of consumers and businesses in cities; and the economic rationale and effects of zoning and growth controls.
 The course then applies the insights gained from these models to a number of urban issues.
 (Prerequisites: ECON-101 or completion of one (1) 400 or 500 level ECON course.)
 Lecture 3 (Biannual).

 Minority Group Relations

 The course will provide a context in which to examine the multiple and contradictory social relations of domination, subordination, resistance, and empowerment.
 The kinds of questions we will explore focus on how power, knowledge, meaning, and cultural representation are organized.
 We will analyze a variety of political and ideological themes which bear upon the formation of minority group relations, their identity and how these themes complicate the processes by which people construct their understanding of the nation, world, of others, and themselves.
 Through reflection on theoretical texts and fictional works, as well as film and other popular media, we will consider for ourselves how culture is differently represented and signified, and how the politics of understanding and misunderstanding minority relations work through practices within and outside cultural institutions.
 Lecture 3 (Fa/sp/su).

 With a focus on forms of (in)justice in urban communities worldwide, we investigate the impact of race, class, and gender and related systems of unequal power relations on perpetuating patterns of social, political, economic, and environmental oppression (policing, hunger, pollution, violence, disease).
 How do ways of governing urban populations affect the lives of inner city residents and their demands for justice when attempting to navigate the everyday urban worlds?
 Specific course topics include both historical and contemporary perspectives on urban (in)justice locally, in Rochester NY, and nationally, across the U.S., and in a global comparative framework.
 Thereby the effects of crime, violence, and inequality on people in urban neighborhoods are also examined among and within nations.
 By the end of the semester, students should be able to identify and explain various theories that seek to explain (in)justice patterns in the urban context at local, national and global levels.
 Lecture 3 (Fall or Spring).

 Urban poverty has been recognized as a persistent problem in the United States since the middle of the last century.
 In many cities, poverty is associated with high levels of teenage pregnancy, low levels of employment, limited educational attainment, chronic community-based health problems, and high levels of crime.
 This course examines causes, consequences, and proposed policy solutions to urban poverty.
 Special emphasis will be paid to U.S. urban poverty.
 Lecture 3 (Fall or Spring).

 The concept of sustainability has driven many national and international policies.
 More recently, we have become aware that unless we physical build and rebuild our communities in ways that contribute to sustainability, making progress toward that goal is unlikely.
 It is equally important to recognize the social aspects of sustainability.
 In addition, it is at the local level that the goals of equity (a key consideration in community sustainability), most often achieved through citizen participation and collaborative processes are most easily realized.
 This course will broaden students understanding of the concept of sustainability, particularly the concept of social sustainability.
 This course focuses on sustainability as a way to bring light to the connections between natural and human communities, between nature and culture, and among environmental, economic, and social systems.
 Working closely with local organizations, students will explore the applicability of theoretical concepts.
+Lecture 3 (Fall).